owebeeone/sdax/README.md

 ## Key Features

-- **Immutable Builder Pattern**: Build processors using a fluent builder API that produces immutable, reusable processor instances.
+- **Graph-based scheduler (DAG)**: Primary execution model is a task dependency graph (directed acyclic graph).
+Tasks depend on other tasks by name; the analyzer groups tasks into parallelizable waves.
+- **Elevator adapter (levels)**: A level-based API is provided as an adapter that builds a graph under the hood to simulate the classic "elevator" model.
-- **Structured Lifecycle**: Enforces a rigid `pre-execute` -> `execute` -> `post-execute` lifecycle for all tasks.
+- **Structured Lifecycle**: Rigid `pre-execute` -> `execute` -> `post-execute` lifecycle for all tasks.
-- **Tiered Parallel Execution**: Tasks are grouped into integer "levels."
-All tasks at a given level are executed in parallel, and the framework ensures all tasks at level `N` complete successfully before level `N+1` begins.
-- **Guaranteed Cleanup**: `post-execute` runs for **any task whose `pre-execute` was started**, regardless of whether it succeeded, failed, or was cancelled.
-This ensures resources are always released.
+- **Guaranteed Cleanup**: `post-execute` runs for any task whose `pre-execute` started (even if failed/cancelled) to ensure resources are released.
+- **Immutable Builder Pattern**: Build processors via fluent APIs producing immutable, reusable instances.
-- **Concurrent Execution Safe**: Multiple concurrent executions of the same processor instance are fully isolated, perfect for high-throughput API endpoints.
+- **Concurrent Execution Safe**: Multiple concurrent runs are fully isolated.
-- **Declarative & Flexible**: Define tasks and task functions as frozen dataclasses.
-Methods for each phase are optional, and each can have its own timeout and retry configuration.
+- **Declarative & Flexible**: Task functions are frozen dataclasses with optional timeouts/retries and independent per-phase configuration.
-- **Lightweight**: Runs directly inside your application's event loop with minimal dependencies (datatrees, frozendict), with minimal overhead (see Performance section for details).
+- **Lightweight**: Minimal dependencies, minimal overhead (see Performance).

 ## Installation